 Forever Altering Online and Offline Shopping and the Economy

-As more consumers and businesses become accustomed to online payments and digital wallets just as they once had gotten used to migrating from cash and checks to debit and credit cards, central banks realize they have to address what is set to forever alter shopping and payments.
+Consumers and businesses become accustomed to online payments and digital wallets.
+As they do, central banks realize they have to address what is set to forever alter shopping and payments.

 A complete transition, however, may be much farther into the future.
-More consideration is required for determining how data would be gathered to track and understand economic activity in order to steer it in a better direction should there be another downturn.
+Consideration on the method data would be gathered needs still needs to happen.
+This data is to track and understand economic activity.
+It’s done in order to steer it in a better direction should there be another downturn.

 Like consumers, the merchants selling the goods also have it easier with cryptocurrency.
 All that is required to accept this currency is a digital wallet, reducing the need for complex and expensive payment processing systems.
-Consumers also use a digital wallet to store their cryptocurrency for future use as well as use this wallet to copy and store QR codes for future purchases with merchants.
+Consumers also use a digital wallet to store cryptocurrency for future use and to copy codes for future purchases.
 Admired brands like Dell, Expedia, and Microsoft are just a few of the companies accepting bitcoin payments while Bitcoin ATMs are popping up in more places around the world.

 As Deborah Baxley, Principal for Capgemini, noted, “We have evolved from information to value exchange from the World Wide Web to the Internet of value.”